-Subsection (ba) allows an heir, devisee, or nonprobate transferee of the decedent to protect rights under this act and provides a statute of limitation for doing so.
-It provides time frames for asserting a right under this act either in a probate proceeding (see (ba)(1)) or outside the probate process in the case of an action to perfect title to property, in the case of nonprobate assets, or in the case no probate proceedings occur (see (ba)(2)).
-Unlike in section 8subsection (a), the personal representative of the decedent has an obligation to attempt to ascertain whether the decedent has property rights that should be protected under this act, even if no claim is asserted under subsection (ba)(1) by an heir, devisee, or nonprobate transferee.
+Subsection (a)(1)(A) of this section allows an heir, devisee, or nonprobate transferee of the decedent to protect rights under this act and provides a statute of limitation for doing so.
+It provides time frames for an heir, devisee, or nonprobate transferee to assert a right under this act either directly against a surviving spouse of the decedent who is in possession of property that belongs to an heir, devisee, or nonprobate transferee under this act (see (a)(1)(A)) or in a probate proceeding by sending a demand to the court-appointed personal representative of the decedent (see (a)(21)(B)).
+Unlike in section 8, the personal representative of the decedent has an obligation to attempt to ascertain whether the decedent has property rights that should be protected under this act, even if no claim is asserted under subsection (a)(1)(A) by an heir, devisee, or nonprobate transferee.
 See, e.g., Unif.
 Prob.
 Code §§ 3-703 (general duties) & 3-706 (duty to prepare an inventory).

-Like section Subsection (a), an heir, devisee, or nonprobate transferee may, but is not required to, bring a claim asserting a property right under this act in the probate proceeding under subsection (ba)(1).
-Subsection (ba)(3) allows the heir, devisee, or nonprobate transferee, however, to assert such a claim directly against the holder of the property.
+Subsection (b2) of this section provides a procedure and statute of limitation for all other claims of an heir, devisee, or nonprobate transferee of the decedent under this act that are not claims in or to specific assets.